Skip to content

 He is the author (with Don R. Marsh) of Major General Maurice Rose: World War II’s Greatest Forgotten Commander.
 In 2014, he received a General and Mrs. Matthew Ridgway Research Award from the Army War College for his work on Omar Bradley.
 In 2003 he was presented an Army Historical Foundation Distinguished Writing Award.
 His article “Out of the Shadow and into the Light: Col. David ‘Mickey’ Marcus and U.S. Civil Affairs in World War II,” published in Army History, was a runner up for that same award in 2016.

-Created by the National Vietnam Veterans Committee of the Jewish War Veterans of the USA, Jewish Americans in Military Service During Vietnam shares the experience of those serving in Vietnam and around the world
+Created by the National Vietnam Veterans Committee of the Jewish War Veterans of the USA, Jewish Americans in Military Service During Vietnam shares the experience of those serving in Vietnam and around the world.

 From 1959 to 1975, the American military — whose ranks included many Jewish Americans — was involved in the Vietnam War.
 Jewish